 This Buddha possesses miraculous powers that safeguard the country in which it’s enshrined.
 According to legend, the Pha Bang was cast in gold, silver, copper, iron, and precious stones and cast in the heavens above the Himalayas it was then delivered to the capital of Sri Lanka.
 It then journeyed to Cambodia and Luang Prabang – which was previously called Xieng Dong Xieng Thong but renamed in the Buddha’s honor to be Luang Prabang (the Great Pha Bang).
 It’s been stolen by the Vietnamese twice and returned twice as they figured it was bad luck for them.

-While the UXO museum in Phonsavan is more detailed and explanatory, and the one in Vientiane is extensive if you’re not going to make it there, you really should stop here and understand the situation in Laos many decades after the American/Vietnam war and understand the situation that unexploded ordnance creates in Laos still now.
+While the UXO museum in Phonsavan is more detailed and explanatory, and the one in Vientiane is more extensive, if you’re not going to make it to either of these, you really should come here.
+You will get to understand the current situation in Laos, many decades after the American/Vietnam war, and understand the problems that unexploded ordnance creates in Laos today.
 There’s more on the major sites of the Vietnam War in our guide here.

 The city literally teems with Wats (temples).

 The most historic temple in Luang Prabang – some say in the entire country – is Wat Xieng Thong – the Golden City Monastery.
 We avoided it during the day when it was packed with people and when it was a 20,000 entry fee even to enter the grounds.
 In the early evening, it was gloriously empty, and free, and afforded a wonderful view of the full moon.
 We visited Luang Prabang during the Festival of the Fire Boats which you can read about here and which is why the temple was free (and open) in the evening.
 Normally Wat Xieng Tong is open from 08:00 until 17:00.